Quasinormal modes of Reissner-Nordstr\"om-AdS black holes under physical field-vanishing boundary conditions: Discussion

 The key aspect of our approach is the reconstruction of perturbations, as shown in Eqs.~\eqref{h-recons}--\eqref{a-recons}.
 This reconstruction not only bridges the PFV condition and the boundary conditions on the master functions but also provides a foundation for future second-order perturbation studies.
 In such studies, quadratic combinations of the first-order perturbations will act as sources in the master equation, giving rise to nonlinear effects in charged AdS black holes.
 We also note that, unlike perturbations in vacuum black holes, the metric and electromagnetic perturbations exhibit nontrivial couplings between the two dynamical degrees of freedom, resulting in a mixture of QNMs from both.
 Recent spectral methods~\cite{Chung:2023zdq,Chung:2023wkd,Chung:2024ira,Chung:2024vaf,Chung:2025gyg} that extract QNMs directly from the metric perturbations could, in principle, be extended to such coupled systems.
 In this context, a proper identification and separation of the QNMs from different degrees of freedom would be a challenge.

-While the spectral and HH power series methods are effective for low-overtone modes, they exhibit reduced efficiency for modes with large imaginary parts as the overtone number increases.
+While the spectral and HH power-series methods are effective for low-overtone modes, they exhibit reduced efficiency for modes with large imaginary parts as the overtone number increases.
 This limitation motivates the consideration of alternative methods, such as the continued fraction method~\cite{Leaver:1985ax,Nollert:1993zz}.
 This method has been proven highly effective for high-overtone modes under Dirichlet boundary conditions~\cite{Daghigh:2022uws}.
 However, its extension to Robin boundary conditions---relevant in this work---could enhance numerical stability and convergence for these QNMs.

 In addition to addressing computational challenges, the PFV condition exhibits broader applicability.
+In particular, it may also be relevant for perturbations of higher-dimensional black holes in asymptotically AdS spacetimes~\cite{Konoplya:2003dd,Konoplya:2007jv,Konoplya:2008rq,Konoplya:2017zwo,Konoplya:2023kem}.
 It is expected to be relevant for perturbations in more general multifield systems, such as those in Bumblebee gravity~\cite{Liu:2023uft,Liu:2024wpa,Liu:2024axg,Deng:2025uvp,Li:2025itp} within asymptotically AdS backgrounds, where Lorentz symmetry breaking introduces additional couplings~\cite{Casana:2017jkc,Maluf:2020kgf}.
 In summary, this work clarifies the implementation of PFV conditions for linear perturbations of RN-AdS black holes and demonstrates its implications for calculations of QNMs.
 It also provides a basis for future studies on nonlinear perturbations and on extending the PFV condition to other perturbation systems in AdS spacetimes.